ozee31/56kode/src/content/blog/level-up-react-mastering-context.md

   - react
   - level-up-react
   - basics
-description: "Explore the internal mechanisms of React's Context API, its optimizations in React 19, and how to use it effectively for global state management.
+description: "Explore the internal mechanisms of React's Context API, and how to use it effectively for global state management.
 Comparison with Zustand and Redux, advanced optimization techniques, and best practices to avoid unnecessary re-renders."
 ---

 ## About Level Up React Series